 This math activity is a fantastic way to provide practice with all the fraction operations.
 It promotes problem solving and persistence.

-Fraction Krypto Example
+Fraction Activity Example

 When I use this activity, I put fraction cards on the board and leave them for as long as I need (and move them if they get in the way!)